Robert Traynham serves on BPC Action’s board of directors.

 Traynham is a respected political veteran and communications expert, who, for nearly two decades, has designed and executed impactful programs for elected leaders, political organizations, nonprofits, and major corporations.

 Throughout his career, Traynham has been a trusted counsellor to political and corporate leaders, including several congressional and presidential campaigns and is respected by peers on both sides of the aisle as a savvy and effective strategist, spokesperson and crisis manager.
-He is currently Head of Public Policy Communications at Facebook.
-Prior to joining Facebook, Traynham was Vice President of Communications for the Bipartisan Policy Center (BPC).
+He is currently Head of Public Affairs/Global Communications at Meta.
+Prior to joining Meta, Traynham was Head of Public Policy Communications at Facebook and Vice President of Communications for the Bipartisan Policy Center (BPC).

 Traynham served as Washington Bureau Chief for the Comcast Network, where he originated the news and public affairs programming.
 During his eight-year tenure, Traynham advanced Comcast’s mission in public affairs programming and served as host for Comcast Newsmakers and the Emmy®-nominated, Roll Call TV with Robert Traynham.

 Prior to his positions in media, Traynham was Deputy Chief of Staff and Communications Director for the Senate Republican Conference.
 During this time, Traynham was the most senior African-American Republican staff member of Congress, championed the launch of the HBCU Summit and was awarded by the Thurgood Marshall Foundation.
 Before his service in Senate leadership, Traynham spent several years as a senior aide and press secretary for a U.S. Senator.
 Well-regarded by members and staff alike, Traynham served as President of the U.S. Senate Press Secretaries Association and was frequently ranked among the most influential staff members in Congress.